 DDL statements are executed the same way on the primary database and the logical standby database.

-If the underlying file structure is the same on both databases, the DDL will execute on the standby database as expected.
+If the underlying file structure is the same on both databases, then the DDL executes on the standby database as expected.

 If an error was caused by a DDL transaction containing a file specification that did not match in the logical standby database environment, perform the following steps to fix the problem: